wangziqi2016/Youdao-Parser/README.md

     -h/--help         Display this message
     --install [dir]   Install this as an utility, "define".
                       Optional argument specifies the location.
     --uninstall       Uninstall the "define" utility.
-This removes the first "define" utility that appears under PATH
+This removes the file returned by executing "--ls-define", which is the installation path

     --trim-cache [#]  Remove cache contents until there are [#] of entry/-ies left The number must be an integer greater than or equal to 0 Default value is 0, which means deleting all contents from the cache
     --ls-cache        List words in the cache.
-One word each line --ls-define       Print the absolute file name of the utility --ls-dir          Print the directory of this file
+One word each line --ls-define       Print the absolute file name of the utility (i.e. the installation path) --ls-dir          Print the directory of this file

     -i/--interactive  Start in interactive mode; Press ESC to exit